-DRAFT LOCAL ENVIRONMENTAL PLAN 202 - 657 TO 661 PACIFIC HIGHWAY, KILLARA re-exhibition.
+DRAFT LOCAL ENVIRONMENTAL PLAN 202 - 657 TO 661 PACIFIC HIGHWAY, KILLARA

-To have Council consider Draft Local PURPOSE OF REPORT:

-Environmental Plan No 202 (DLEP202) and the public submissions received in response to its

-The Plan aims to amend the Ku-ring-gai BACKGROUND:

-Planning Scheme Ordinance by rezoning 657 Pacific Highway, Killara being Lot 1 DP 1030172 from Residential 2(d) to Residential 2(d3) in order to facilitate the erection of multiunit housing and associated residential basement car parking and to permit at Nos 657-661 Pacific Highway, Killara, basement level car parking for the exclusive use of the Greengate Hotel No accordance with the provisions of the
+PURPOSE OF REPORT: To have Council consider Draft Local Environmental Plan No 202 (DLEP202) and the public submissions received in response to its re-exhibition.
+BACKGROUND: The Plan aims to amend the Ku-ring-gai Planning Scheme Ordinance by rezoning 657 Pacific Highway, Killara being Lot 1 DP 1030172 from Residential 2(d) to Residential 2(d3) in order to facilitate the erection of multi- unit housing and associated residential basement car parking and to permit at Nos 657-661 Pacific Highway, Killara, basement level car parking for the exclusive use of the Greengate Hotel No 655A Pacific Highway, Killara.
+COMMENTS: The Draft Plan was notified and exhibited in accordance with the provisions of the Environmental Planning & Assessment Act and Regulation.
+Formal public exhibition was from 29 September 2004 to 29 October 2004.
+Submissions were received from State agencies and 7 submissions were received from the public.
+The issues raised in the submission are discussed in the report.
+RECOMMENDATION: That Council adopt Draft Local Environmental Plan No 202 as attached and forward it to the Minister requesting that she make the Plan.